maelfabien/maelfabien.github.io/index.md

     - /about.html
 ---

-<p style="font-size:0.5em">Current status: Traveling in French Polynesia, writing articles, doing projects.</p>
+<p style="font-size:0.5em">Current status: Ph.D.
+Student at Idiap, Switzerland.
+Freelance on the side.</p>

 Welcome to my blog.
 My name is Maël and I'm a Data Scientist and  Ph.D. student at Idiap research institute (EPFL) in Speech Processing, on ROXANNE European Project.